 Critical care experience

-Minimum of 2 years critical care experience is required prior to first semester in the program.
+Minimum of 2 years critical care experience is required at the time the application becomes available (June 1).

 Critical care experience must be obtained in a critical care area during which the registered professional nurse has had the opportunity to develop critical decision making and psychomotor skills, competency in patient assessment, and the ability to use and interpret advanced monitoring techniques.